 Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, the Republic of Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.

-If you currently have immigration permission in a category other than Tier 4 (General), please contact Student Advice to check whether you are able to study whilst on your current visa.
+If you currently have immigration permission in a category other than Tier 4 (general), please contact Student Advice to check whether you are able to study while on your current visa.

 What type of visa do I need?

 It is important that you have the correct immigration permission which allows you to study in the UK.
-The type of visa you will need, and the process for applying for it, will differ based on the type of course you plan to study, the duration of your course and several other criteria.
+The type of visa you will need, and the process for applying for it, will differ based on the type of course you plan to study, the length of your course and several other factors.

-You can check what visa category is most suitable for you by referring to the table on our Visas page.
+You can check which visa category is most suitable for you by referring to the table on our Visas page.

 Time limits on study (cap)

-The cap for studying at below degree level is two years.
-These two years can be spent studying on a single course or several short courses.
+The cap for studying at below degree level is 2 years.
+These 2 years can be spent studying on a single course or several short courses.

-The cap for studying at degree level is normally five years.
-When calculating the time that you have spent studying in the UK, you must include the periods of additional leave granted before and after your course.
+The cap for studying at degree level is normally 5 years.
+When calculating the time you have spent studying in the UK, you must include the periods of additional leave granted before and after your course.
 There are some exceptions to the 5 year cap.